j3rk0/blind-mailAI/README.md

 # ASR dialogue system for email managing

-## current state:

-build model for ASR use finetuned on a domain-specific small dataset of text-to-speech generated mp3 files. as extra dependency you need ffmpeg and also check requirements from kenlm if you want to generate the LM by yourself

-### Steps to build the AI pipeline:
+## Steps to build the AI pipeline:

 #### Generate training data

 1) create python 3.8 virtualenv with requirements
+2) write a file in data/names.txt with some rows in the format:

+   name,surname

-2) write a file in data/names.txt with some rows in the format: name,surname with random names and surnames. you must have also a google api tts auth key saved as data/tts_auth_key.json
+   with random names and surnames. you must have also a google api tts auth key saved as data/tts_auth_key.json
 3) run generate_dataset notebook. this will create a data/dataset.csv file and a data/audio folder.

 #### ASR fine tuning: